johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-15-structured-data-seo-and-react.md

 ---
-title: "Structured data, SEO and React"
+title: 'Structured data, SEO and React'
 authors: johnnyreilly
 tags: [structured data, SEO, React]
 image: blog/2021-10-15-structured-data-seo-and-react/structured-data-seo-and-react.png
 hide_table_of_contents: false
 ---

 People being able to discover your website when they search is important.
 This post is about how you can add structured data to a site.
 Adding structured data will help search engines like Google understand your content, and get it in front of more eyeballs.
 We'll illustrate this by making a simple React app which incorporates structured data.

 ![title image reading "Structured data, SEO and React" with a screenshot of the rich results tool in the background](../static/blog/2021-10-15-structured-data-seo-and-react/structured-data-seo-and-react.png)